 - 2. Next, is to have a further Research.
-This engages our senses further and deeper to the subject and the rest of issues that have to do with the project.
-A good design solution must be intellectually, artistically and functionally efficient. - 3.
-As the data gained sufficiency, planning can initiate.
+This engages our senses further and deeper into the subject and the rest of the issues that have to do with the project.
+A good design solution must be intellectually, artistically, and functionally efficient. - 3.
+As the data gained sufficiency, planning can be initiated.
 A series of sketches for studies should proceed.
 An efficient use of the tools available ideally be the general disposition. - 4.
-Utilizing the most of everything available is ideally better.
-This may respond to the wisdom of How, What, Where, When or Why challenge.
+Utilizing most of everything available is ideally better.
+This may respond to the wisdom of How, What, Where When or Why challenge.
 Ex.
 What approach best expresses the thought?
 Where to use a certain attribute?
 When to stop? or to Why such expression should exist? - 5. and, in the process, the significance of critique and discussion is regarded as integral.

-NOVEMBER FUNE DAMENTALS TO PAINTING WEEK 1 WEEK 2 WEEK 3 WEEK 4 EFFECTS AND TEXTURES ACRYLIC PAINTING OIL PAINTING WATERCOLOR Experimenting and exploring possibilities in painting- effects and textures, tools, techniques and materials. presentation a Exploring pos ainting through and demonstration; Understanding oil paint as a medium for painting through presentation and demonstration; Exploring possibilities of the medium, compounds, tools and grounds.
-Understanding watercolor as a medium for painting through presentation and demonstration; Exploring possibilities of the medium, compounds, tools and grounds.
+NOVEMBER FUNDAMENTALS TO PAINTING

+- Experimenting and exploring possibilities in painting- effects and textures, tools, techniques and materials. - Understanding acrylic as a medium for painting through presentation and demonstration. - Exploring possibilities of the medium, compounds, tools, and grounds - Understanding oil paint as a medium for painting through presentation and demonstration. - Exploring possibilities of the medium, compounds, tools, and grounds. - Understanding watercolor as a medium for painting through presentation and demonstration. - Exploring possibilities of the medium, compounds, tools, and grounds.